What is Satiety?

 Foods that Provide Short-Term Satiety

-Low-energy-density foods that provide short short-term satiety can be helpful, but they can also leave you hungry in a few hours.
+Low-energy-density foods that provide short-term satiety can be helpful, but they can also leave you hungry in a few hours.
 Once you digest the bulky meal or watery soup, you may be ravenous and searching for a quick energy hit.

 For more details, see Low Energy Density Foods and Recipes: Will They Help You Feel Full with Fewer Calories?